12-14-19 Noel Alleluia

 A performer of a wide variety of musical genres, Casey’s repertoire spans hundreds of songs - so many in fact that when asked by the audience if he knows a certain song, one of his accompanists, Mitzie Collins, has been known to say “Ask him to sing anything — Casey knows all the songs.”
 He has been repeatedly selected to perform his shows in the Rochester Fringe Festival from the date of its inception and he regularly performs as the featured vocalist in many Irish-themed shows with the Striking Strings and Harmonious Harps for St. Patrick’s Day, in many Christmas-themed shows (both as a soloist for the Sampler Trio, the Striking Strings, and on his own), fundraiser events, private parties and as cantor and soloist in several churches and for memorial services.
 He can often be found at senior homes, assisted living facilities and the like, singing the old favorites and long-forgotten tunes in the style that they were originally performed; residents know to get there early for one of Casey's performances because often every seat in the house will be filled by showtime!

 Casey is also a songwriter and has performed many of his own compositions in concert, and has recently recorded several of his works with an orchestra for an upcoming album.
-Frequent collaborators have included folk musician and Eastman Community Music School faculty member Mitzie Collins, jazz pianist and former music director at Seneca United Methodist Church, John Palocy, pianist Yunjin Audrey Kim, former chair of the music department at RAPA (the Rochester Association of Performing Arts) and Kevin Nitsch, a member of the piano and music theory faculty at Nazareth College and the Music Director at the Baptist Temple in Brighton, NY.
-Since 2015, Casey has also been a Teaching Artist at both RAPA and OFC Creations serving as Vocal Director for several Youth Theatre productions on an ongoing basis.
+Frequent collaborators have included folk musician and Eastman Community Music School faculty member Mitzie Collins, jazz pianist and former music director at Seneca United Methodist Church, John Palocy, pianist and organist Gail Hyde, pianist Yunjin Audrey Kim, former chair of the music department at RAPA (the Rochester Association of Performing Arts) and Kevin Nitsch, a member of the piano and music theory faculty at Nazareth College and the Music Director at the Baptist Temple in Brighton, NY.
 Casey also provides private voice instruction to several students.

 A native of Brighton, New York, Casey Jones Costello, is a graduate of Nazareth College, summa cum laude, with a B.S. in Music/Business, and a concentration in vocal studies.
-In 2013, he was the first recipient of the Nazareth College Department of Music’s Excellence in Music/Business Award, was inducted into the Pi Kappa Lamda national honor society for music and also received the Management Department’s Elizabeth Fake Award.
-Casey has released two albums, Lullabies of Broadway in 2014 and in 2018, a collection of parlour songs from the late 19th and early 20th centuries, entitled Trees and Other Sentimental Songs of Bygone Days.
-He is currently working on several others, including a Christmas collection, one of Irish favorites and another which includes many of his own compositions.
+He was a recipient of the Nazareth College Department of Music’s Excellence in Music/Business Award, was inducted into the Pi Kappa Lamda national honour society for music and also received the Management Department’s Elizabeth Fake Award.
+Casey has released several albums, including Lullabies of Broadway, a collection of songs from the Golden Age of Broadway, and Trees and Other Sentimental Songs of Bygone Days, a collection of parlour songs from the late 19th and early 20th centuries, among several other albums.

 “Costello has a rich, lovely voice . . . never less than crystal clear . . . a gifted young man with a future of large promise.”